 Overall, her poetry and poetry book reviews have appeared in the Chattahoochee Review, Chariton Review, Digital Americana, Green Hills Literary Lantern, the Wisconsin Review, the Oracle, Lumina, and many more.
 She currently teaches first year writing and foodways courses at Washington University in St. Louis.

-Her scholarly interests include memoirs, food writing, writing pedagogy, and pop culture adaptations of classic literature.
-When not engrossed in the world of reading and writing, she loves to cook, entertain, watch bad television, and spend time with her husband, daughter, and two rescue dogs.
+Her scholarly interests include memoirs, food writing, writing pedagogy, mentoring first generation and Pell-eligible college students, and pop culture adaptations of classic literature.
+When not engrossed in the world of reading and writing, she loves to cook, entertain, watch bad television, and spend time with her husband, three children, and two rescue dogs.